Dorm Room Spa: 3 Easy DIY Beauty Recipes to Try

 3. Brown Sugar Body Scrub

-One of my favorite DIY beauty treatments is this brown sugar body scrub, found on The Frugal Style.
+One of my favorite DIY beauty treatments is this brown sugar body scrub.
 It’s the perfect way to get rid of dry winter skin, as well as prep your body for any sunless tanner you may be applying.

 To create the scrub, just mix together half a cup of coarse brown sugar with a tablespoon of honey, a little olive oil, and 1/4 tablespoon of fresh lemon juice, then apply all over your body and rinse.
 The scrub not only smells delicious, but leaves your skin feeling ultra-smooth.